-BITTER RESOURCE TERMS APPLIED LAW As high a grade possible in GCSE English Language or English Literature is indicative of future success.
-ART AND DESIGN To have studied Art, Textiles or Product Design in Year 11 and achieved at least a Grade 4 OR at least a Pass in the externally examined component of a relevant BTEC.
-BUSINESS You do not need to have studied Business previously BUT if you did take BTEC Business in Year 11 and achieved at least a Pass in the externally examined component.
-CREATIVE MEDIA You do not need to have studied Media previously BUT if you did take BTEC Media in Year 11 then you need to have achieved at least a Pass in the externally examined component.
-HEALTH AND SOCIAL CARE It would be beneficial to have studied Health and Social Care in Year 11 but this is not essential.
+Applied Law As high a grade as possible in GCSE English Language or English Literature is indicative of future success.
+Art and Design To have studied Art, Textiles or Product Design in Year 11 and achieved at least a Grade 4 OR at least a Pass in the externally examined component of a relevant BTEC.
+Business You do not need to have studied Business previously BUT if you did take BTEC Business in Year 11 then you need to have achieved at least a Pass in the externally examined component.
+Creative Media You do not need to have studied Media previously BUT if you did take BTEC Media in Year 11 then you need to have achieved at least a Pass in the externally examined component.
+Health and Social Care It would be beneficial to have studied Health and Social Care in Year 11 but this is not essential.
 If you did take BTEC Health and Social Care in Year 11 then you need to have achieved at least a Pass in the externally examined component.
-INFORMATION TECHNOLOGY Experience in Key Stage 4 qualifications in Media, Business, ICT or Computer Science would be beneficial.
-PERFORMING ARTS (DANCE) Previous experience of BTEC or GCSE Dance in school or other dance qualifications outside of school is required.
+Information Technology Experience in Key Stage 4 qualifications in Media, Business, ICT or Computer Science would be beneficial.
+Performance (Acting) Previous experience of BTEC or GCSE Drama in school or other acting/drama/theatre qualifications outside of school are required.
+An audition may be required to assess your suitability for this course.
+Performance (Dance) Previous experience of BTEC or GCSE Dance in school or other dance qualifications outside of school is required.
 A dance audition may be required to assess your suitability for this course.
-SPORT AND EXERCISE SCIENCE If you did take BTEC Sport in Year 11 then you need to have achieved at least a Pass in the externally examined component.
+Sport and Exercise Science If you did take BTEC Sport in Year 11 then you need to have achieved at least a Pass in the externally examined component.
 A strong track record of attendance at extra-curricular sporting activities is also required.